Right-wing authoritarianism: Assessment

-Psychometrically, the RWA scale was a significant improvement over the F-scale which was the original measure of the authoritarian personality.
+Psychometrically, the RWA scale was intended as a significant improvement over the F-scale which was the original measure of Adorno's concept of the authoritarian personality.
 The F-scale was worded so that agreement always indicated an authoritarian response, thus leaving it susceptible to the acquiescence response bias.
-The RWA scale is balanced to have an equal number of pro and anti authoritarian statements.
+The RWA scale is intended to be more balanced with an equal number of pro and anti authoritarian statements.
 The RWA scale also has excellent internal consistency, with coefficient alpha typically measuring between 0.85 and 0.94.
 The RWA scale has been modified over the years as many of the items lost their social significance as society changed.
 The current version is 22 items long.

-Although Altemeyer has continually updated the scale, researchers in different domains have tended to lock-in on particular versions.
+Although Altemeyer has continually updated the scale, researchers in different domains have tended to prefer particular versions.
 In the social psychology of religion, the 1992 version of the scale is still commonly used.
 In addition, the length of the earlier versions (30 items) led many researchers to develop shorter versions of the scale.
 Some of those are published, but many researchers simply select a subset of items to use in their research, a practice that Altemeyer strongly criticizes.

 The uni-dimensionality of the scale has also been challenged recently.
 Florian Funke showed that it is possible to extract the three underlying dimensions of RWA if the double- and triple-barreled nature of the items is removed.
 Given the possibility of underlying dimensions emerging from the scale, it is then the case that the scale is no longer balanced since all the items primarily capturing authoritarian aggression are pro-trait worded (higher scores mean more authoritarianism) and all the items primarily measuring conventionalism are con-trait worded (higher scores mean less authoritarianism).
 Work by Winnifred R. Louis, Kenneth I. Mavor and Chris G. Sibley recently demonstrated that the existence of two or three factors in the RWA scale reflects real differences in these dimensions rather than acquiescence response bias.